QuackHack-McBlindy/DuckDuckFind/README.md

 - **Stock Price Retrieval:** Instantly retrieve todays stock prices across multiple regions, tailored to your language and location.
 - **Smart Web Search with AI:** DuckDuckFind uses DuckDuckGo for web searches, scrapes relevant page content, and employs AI to validate and refine the results.
 - **Language Detection and Contextual Understanding:** Automatically detects the language of your queries, providing accurate and culturally relevant responses.
-- **Multi-Domain Query Handling:** From sports schedules to store hours, DuckDuckFind can handle a wide range of queries, offering deep insights and detailed answers.
+- **Multi-Domain Query Handling:** From sports schedules to store hours and all kinds of departure times, DuckDuckFind can handle a wide range of queries, offering deep insights and detailed answers.
-- **Higly Configurable:** Customize search depth, logging, document directories, and by controlling the score system - you can fine tune to your specific needs.
+- **Higly Configurable:** Customize all kinds of options from the web UI, logging, document directories, and by controlling the score system - you can fine tune to your specific needs.

 ## **Getting Started**